 As often as you can remember, try to give your kids a compliment.
 It can be as simple as saying they did a good job on their chores, that they are funny, or that something they did was nice.
 Just give them little compliments here and there.

 Ask specifics about their day, like who they played with at recess or what they didn’t like about school.
-If they are telling you a story and you have no idea what the heck they are even talking about, ask them.
-Ask them to explain the rules of the game they mentioned, or ask them who that friend is that they played with.
+If they are telling you a story and you have no idea what the heck they are even talking about, ask them to clarify.
+Ask them to explain the rules of the game they mentioned, or ask them more about that friend they played with.

 Let them tell their pointless stories and stupid jokes.
 Let them show you their weird tricks and tell you interesting facts.
 It may not actually be that interesting to you, but it’s important to them.
 Just let them talk.

 I’m usually the one deciding what’s for dinner, but it’s nice for the kids to be able to make the choices and have input when it’s feasible.
 You’ll be able to get to know what things they like and they’ll feel helpful and important.